-- (1) All personnel must be physically and mentally able and qualified to perform the work to which they are assigned, including being knowledgeable in these rules. - (2) There must be a sufficient number of qualified ground personnel to safely guide, secure, hook and unhook the load. - (3) No employee shall perform or be ordered or assigned to perform any activity for which they are not trained, qualified, and competent or which they may compromise their safety or the safety of others.
+- All personnel must be physically and mentally able and qualified to perform the work to which they are assigned, including being knowledgeable in these rules. - (2) There must be a sufficient number of qualified ground personnel to safely guide, secure, hook, and unhook the load. - (3) No employee shall perform or be ordered or assigned to perform any activity for which they are not trained, qualified, and competent or which they may compromise their safety or the safety of others.

-Job Briefing and Hazard Analysis
+(b) Job Briefing and Hazard Analysis

-- (1) Before the commencement of any construction, maintenance, or lifting activity using a helicopter, a job hazard analysis (JHA) must be developed, which, at a minimum, must: - (a) Define the core tasks; - (b) Identify specific hazards; - (c) Identify mission specific tasks; - (d) Describe procedures or controls used to safely manage or mitigate the hazards; - (e) Describe the communication procedure to be used with the crew; - (f) Discuss fatigue, and methods to eliminate or mitigate it; - (g) Specify minimum approach distances (MAD); - (h) Describe a site-specific emergency action plan. - (2) A site-specific job briefing must be held each day construction, maintenance, or lifting activities using a helicopter are performed.
-The daily job briefing at a minimum must: - (a) Summarize or recap the content of the JHA as applicable to the day's duties;
+- Before the commencement of any construction, maintenance, or lifting activity using a helicopter, a job hazard analysis (JHA) must be developed, which, at a minimum, must; - i.
+Define the core tasks; - ii.
+Identify specific hazards; - iii.
+Identify mission-specific tasks; - iv.
+Describe procedures or controls used to safely manage or mitigate the hazards; - Describe the communication procedure to be used with the crew; - vi.
+Discuss fatigue and methods to eliminate or mitigate it; - vii.
+Specify minimum approach distances (MAD): - viii.
+Describe a site-specific emergency action plan.

-- (b) Communicate any site-specific hazards not identified in the JHA and provide mitigation for those hazards; - (c) Identify or establish roles for each person who will be interfacing with the aircraft or its load; - (d) Describe the communication procedure to be used with the crew; - (e) Specify minimum approach distances (MAD) from energized electrical lines in the work area; - (f) Describe the applicable sections of the site-specific emergency action plan, such as the location of first aid equipment and rescue gear. - (3) An additional job briefing must be held immediately if working conditions change during the course of the job.
+- (2) A site-specific job briefing must be held each day construction, maintenance, or lifting activities using a helicopter are performed.
+The daily job briefing at a minimum must: - Summarize or recap the content of the JHA as applicable to the day's duties; - ii.
+Communicate any site-specific hazards not identified in the JHA and provide mitigation for those hazards; - iii.
+Identify or establish roles for each person who will be interfacing with the aircraft or its load; - iv.
+Describe the communication procedure to be used with the crew; - Specify minimum approach distances (MAD) from energized electrical lines in the work area: - Describe the applicable sections of the site-specific emergency action plan, such as the location of first aid equipment and rescue gear. - (3) An additional job briefing must be held immediately if working conditions change during the course of the job.
 Working conditions would include weather, wind, and visibility.
-During the job briefing all affected employees and others, including signalpersons, ground workers, pilot(s), must be advised of the hazards including a change of operation, if needed. - (a) The pilot and the lineman have the ultimate decision latitude in determining the safest method to use, within company, state, federal, and FAA regulations given all the circumstances of a particular job situation. - (b) Employees refusing to follow safety procedures shall be immediately removed from the project.
+During the job briefing, all affected employees and others, including signalpersons, ground workers, and pilot(s), must be advised of the hazards including a change of operation, if needed. - The pilot and the lineman have the ultimate decision latitude in determining the safest method to use within company, state, federal, and FAA regulations given all the circumstances of a particular job situation. - ii.
+Employees refusing to follow safety procedures shall be immediately removed from the project.
 Work to be performed with helicopters shall be on a voluntary basis.
 Employees shall not be discriminated against by the Employer for not volunteering to work with helicopters.
-If the employees and/or Employer determine the work is being done in an unsafe or unprofessional manner, the work will be discontinued until the unsafe conditions are corrected.
+If the employees and/ or Employer determine the work is being done in an unsafe or unprofessional manner, the work will be discontinued until the unsafe conditions are corrected.

-Pilot's Responsibility
+(c) Pilot's Responsibility